ryantran2165/sudoku-difficulty/Archive/final.md

 This could very well be the case because from our exploratory data analysis, there was incredible overlap between difficulties with very similar looking puzzles and numbers of clues.
 Nevertheless, we will continue to explore different options for extracting further insights.

-# Experiments and Analysis
-Human solving techniques
+### Human Solving Techniques

+&nbsp;&nbsp;&nbsp;&nbsp;
 There are several techniques available to the average person on how to solve sudoku puzzles.
 The techniques vary in complexity from the most basic open singles to the x wing technique.
 The basic open singles technique consists of looking at the open slot in a row column or block and filling it with the missing number between 1 and 9.
 Through the process of elimination we look for the missing number and check against each block row and column if the number has already been used.
 Since no number can be used more than once, solving singles is fairly simple.
 Pencil marks and lone cells is another sudoku solving technique.
 This is done by writing numbers into squares to remember possible combinations for each square.
 Once all the possible numbers are exhausted a single number is left over and selected to be written into the open box.
 All other techniques mostly focus on number elimination rather than solving the puzzle.
 The simplest technique for number elimination is called hidden singles.
 This technique focuses on finding values that are only possible in a select block by process of elimination.
 Naked Pairs, Triples and Quadruples are another technique that is used for number elimination.
 This refers to the same row, column or block and if these pairs exist they will be eliminated from other blocks.
 Furthermore, Omission is another popular technique for removing values from blocks based on the existence of those values in the same row or column.
 The X Wing technique looks at possible solutions corruring exactly twice within a rectangle of possibilities.
 From this we can eliminate other written in values by saying that they must exist in two of these boxes, and that they can not in other locations.
 The final technique is a variation on the x wing technique but works on the principle of using 3 pencil marks in 3 rows or columns.

 # Comparisons

+&nbsp;&nbsp;&nbsp;&nbsp;
 Unfortunately there was no direct keggle example to compare our experiments against with the same goals.
 Most related notebooks, of which there were only two, focused on data exploration and solving the sudoku problems rather than tackling the problem of correlating difficulty to each puzzle.
 The notebooks available for comparison with the same dataset were also partially complete.
 Stated above are the methods we used to conduct our experiments.

 # Conclusion

 # References